vikashmalekar/Smart-Attendance-System/README.md

 A complete SQLite database is stored in a single cross-platform disk file.
 SQLite is very small and light weight, less than 400KiB fully configured or less than 250KiB with optional features omitted.
 SQLite is self-contained, which means no external dependencies.
                                                                                                                                           The python Sqlite3 standard library is intended for working with databases which provides the sql interface.

+studentdetails, attendance details, datetime tables are created.
+The studentdetails table stores the Id,name,rollno, branch,section.
+Attendace details tables has attendance details for all periods seperately.
+Datetime table has timestamp of when the attendance was posted of a period.